jyyulab/scMINER/docs/docs/PBMC-12k.md

 ```

 ### Generate MICA input and command
-After reviewing all visualization and conduct filtering, you can go ahead and generate clustering(MICA) input, which will be a cell by gene txt file.
-If your data was not generated by 10x genomics, you can prepare your own filtering and use this step for clustering Input generation, please note that `you should always feed MICA the log or log2 transformed data`.
+After reviewing all visualization and finished filtering, you can go ahead and generate clustering (MICA) input via `generateMICAinput`.
+This function take a expression matrix as input, and outputs a cell by gene txt file.
+Please note that `you should always feed MICA the log or log2 transformed data`.

 ```R
 generateMICAinput(data= exp.log2 ,filename="PBMC12k_MICA_input.txt")
 ```

 This will output a txt file containing filtered expression matrix for MICA.
 We also provide a function for you to generate MICA command without writing your own scripts.
 If you set `host=lsf`, then you need to define `queue` required, and `memory` (optional).
 In `num_cluster`, you can input a vector of number of K to achieve clustering membership for different k simultaneously.